Real estate legalization in Ulcinj

 – what owners and buyers must factor in

 Legalization is not just a bureaucratic exercise.
-It directly drives liquidity, valuation and exit options for coastal assets.
-Our approach therefore always links regulatory steps with a hard look at marketability and downside risk.
+It directly drives liquidity, valuation and exit options for coastal real estate.
+Our approach links regulatory steps with a hard look at marketability and downside risk in Ulcinj.

 Our approach